Situation 001: The Mayotte Question & the expulsion of Africans from Africa

 more resources in France per capita compared to its overseas territories resulting in higher

-.
+standards of living in France.
 Because of the resultant underinvestment in education and

 inadequate infrastructure, many Mahorais remain uneducated.
 2021 data from the French